ovh/docs/pages/platform/ai/ecosystem_02_lettria_models/guide.en-gb.md

 By attributing a numerical value to the sentiment of text, it provides an understanding of the overall positivity or negativity of the content.

-The API enables objective measurement of sentiment in large data sets, aiding informed decision-making and timely actions.
+The API enables objective measurement of sentiment in large data sets, helping informed decision-making and timely actions.
 It caters to needs such as brand reputation monitoring, market research and customer experience optimization, empowering you with actionable insights.

 Our API delivers sentiment values from -1 (signifying strong negative sentiment) to 1 (indicating strong positive sentiment), facilitating comprehensive understanding of sentiment intensity.
 This allows you to identify sentiment polarity and measure its degree in the text.